harimandir/typescript-dev-guide/README.md

 # Typescript: The Complete Developer's Guide [2020] Coursework

+## Prerequisites

+Install npm

 ## Setup

-Install dependencies
+Install dependencies in each project folder before first use

 `npm i`

+## Included projects

+### fetchjson

+Fetch JSON from placeholder API and output to console

-### Compile and run a TypeScript file in Node.js REPL
+- Compile and run a TypeScript file in Node.js REPL

-For example, in project root folder

-`npx ts-node fetchjson/index.ts`
+`npx ts-node index.ts`

+### features

+Demonstration of basic TypeScript language features and syntax

+### maps

+Display randomized User and Company markers on Google Maps

-### Bundle TypeScript source in an html file an serve with Parcel
+- Bundles TypeScript source in an html file an serve with Parcel

-For example, in project root folder

-`npx parcel maps/index.html`
+`npx parcel index.html`

 Load the page at `http://localhost:1234`